xytis/GURPS/Characters/Raagna/IV_story/Achiles_transformation.md

 -"I don't think that's necessary.
 Yet can I feel the blow of an axe?"

--"No, well you will have a sensation of loss, in case an axe rips your lib away."
+-"No, well you will experience a sensation of loss, in case an axe rips your limb away."

 Brief silence stood as Achiles contemplated on his new body.

+-"If I...
+If one of my arms fall off, can I still move it?"

+-"No, ...?" - Bob was a little surprised by Achiles turn of thoughts.

--"If I my arm falls off, can I put it back on?"
+-"Then can I put it back on?"

 -"In general -- yes.
 If your arm is not brutally severed, shattered or evaporated.
 For example...", - Bob proceeds to talk as he quickly and seemingly